Student FAQ

 Except for the pretest and posttest, you may repeat any quiz as often as you like.
 Only your highest score will be recorded.

-The pretest and posttest are tests.
+The pretest and posttest are different.
 They record your first answer to each question.

 What does it cost?